Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Results and discussion

-In other words, the performances of the GNN classifier are expected to depend on the threshold value, this is confirmed in Table~\ref{tab:DB1.1} where we show the results threshold by threshold.
-As one can see for the largest threshold the success probability reaches 92\% while for the smaller one is only 78,3\%.
-We remark that the number of instances with larger threshold are less than those with smaller threshold because of the request of having at maximum one bond above threshold, and the larger the threshold the larger is the probability to have more than one bond above it.
+In other words, the performances of the GNN classifier are hence expected to depend on the threshold value, as it is confirmed by the results for specific thresholds reported in Table~\ref{tab:DB1.1}.
+As one can see for the largest threshold the success probability reaches 92\% while for the smaller one is only 78,3\% and similar discrepancies for the F$_1$-score.

+We remark that the number of instances with larger threshold are less than those with smaller threshold because of the condition of having at maximum one bond above threshold, and the larger the threshold the larger is the probability to have more than one bond above it.

 Similar results are obtained in the test-set Cl-rnd, with random thresholds.
 Here, however the presence of a larger number of wrong predictions for small thresholds is further amplified: the smaller the threshold the larger the probability to have $F_{\text{max}}\approx F_{\text{th}}$ for unbroken aggregates.
-In other words, there are proportionally more samples which are difficult to handle for the GNN-Cl (see Fig.~\ref{fig:1}).\\ Summarising, we conclude that the smaller the threshold the larger the number of wrong predictions by the models.\\
+In other words, there are proportionally more samples which are difficult to handle for the GNN-Cl (see Fig.~\ref{fig:1}).\\ Summarising, we conclude that the smaller the threshold the larger the number of wrong predictions by the models, as confirmed by the F$_1$-score.\\